 Effective key messages are easy to understand, easy to remember, and motivate people to do something.
 Examples which have successfully changed attitudes include:

 - smoking in cars harms children

 - depression affects all kinds of people

-- · drinking and driving kills
+- drinking and driving kills

 - wearing seatbelts saves lives.

-Messages about bullying prevention could include:
+Messages about supporting wellbeing and bullying prevention could include: